Zanfretta UFO Incident: Investigations and explanations

-Skeptical researchers harshly criticized the approach to the case by ufologists and sensationalist newspapers, and pointed out that the use of regressive hypnosis to reconstruct the event – in addition to having no scientific value – had been performed without any precautions for the subject, which, as has emerged in many cases, creates the possibility of inducing suggestions and false memories.
-Among the most critical aspects of the procedure, they reported the fact that the questions to be asked to the patient were discussed while he was already hypnotized.
-The administration of Penthothal was also considered unreliable since scientific evidence shows that this narcotic reduces inhibitions but doesn't make confessions made under its influence reliable.
+Skeptical researchers harshly criticized the approach to the case by ufologists and sensationalist newspapers, and pointed out that the use of regressive hypnosis to reconstruct the event – in addition to the wide dismissal of its validity by the scientific community – had been performed without any precautions for the subject, which creates the possibility of inducing suggestions and false memories.
+Among the most critical aspects of the procedure, they reported the fact that the questions to be asked of the patient were discussed while he was already hypnotized.
+The administration of Penthothal was also questioned.

 Although most skeptical journalists had no doubt that Zanfretta was in good faith and had no mental disorders, they concluded that the hypnosis sessions had invalidated his process of reconstructing the events.
 It was noted that the alien's race name, Dargos, strongly resembled that of Hydargos, the antagonist of Grendizer, a very popular show in Italy in 1978.
 Furthermore, the description of the aliens recalls one of the monsters that appeared in Zagor, a famous Italian comic book series.
-Hypnotist Mauro Moretti responded to these claims by stating that the subject had no familiarity with science fiction; however, this assertion was disputed because in the late 1970s there were a large number of sci-fi products appearing on television and in various types of advertising, and it was therefore unlikely that Zanfretta had no visual references in this regard.
+Hypnotist Mauro Moretti responded to these claims by stating that the subject had no familiarity with science fiction; however, this assertion was disputed because there were a large number of sci-fi products appearing on television and in various types of advertising in the late 1970s, and it was therefore unlikely that Zanfretta had no visual references in this regard.

 The skeptics also demonstrated that the supposed evidence for the extraterrestrial hypothesis had logical or natural explanations, which were omitted or manipulated by those who wanted to profit from the story, such as some tabloid newspapers and ufology magazines.
 The strange circle of crushed grass found after the first alleged encounter corresponded to the point where the owners of the mansion used to keep their horse tied up during daylight hours, and the temperature of Zanfretta's clothes was compatible with what they would have had if he had remained in the car for a while and not outside.
 As for the second encounter, what were described as giant footprints were actually compatible with simple puddles.
 Lastly, the alleged sightings of strange objects in the sky by other people at the time of the events have never been authoritatively verified.

 CUN, the Italian National UFO Center, declared on several occasions through its representatives that it did not consider Zanfretta's story to be reliable.

 In popular culture

-The case was the subject of the play "Loro– Storia vera del più famoso rapimento alieno in Italia" (The True Story of the Most Famous Alien Abduction in Italy).
+The case was the subject of the play "Loro– Storia vera del più famoso rapimento alieno in Italia" ("They— The True Story of the Most Famous Alien Abduction in Italy").